Letitia James, the New York attorney general who defeated Trump in court, indicted by Justice Department - Local News 8

 Mortgage fraud investigaiton

-The investigation is focused on a mortgage obtained in 2023 for a property in Norfork, Virginia.
+The investigation had focused on a mortgage obtained in 2023 for a property in Norfolk.

 Her attorneys provided a document to the Justice Department in April to push back on what they called “threadbare” allegations.